 - Computed tomography (CT) scan

-- Cataract removal by phacoemulsification with intraocular lens implantation
+- Cataract removal by phacoemulsification with artificial intraocular lens implantation using a state-of-the-art phacoemulsification system

 - Cosmetic intraocular prosthesis

-- Corrective and reconstructive eyelid procedures (entropion surgery, ectopic cilia excision)
+- Corrective and reconstructive eyelid procedures (such as entropion correction, eyelid mass removal)

 - Tumor removal